Trustee liability insurance

 How much trustee liability insurance will I need?

-Our flexible indemnity insurance policies offer several levels of cover up to £10 million.
-Our experts will work with you to determine the right level of protection.
+Our flexible indemnity insurance policies can cover from £100,000 up to £10m.
+Our experts work with you to find the right level of protection.

 Hiscox trustee liability insurance covers you for: